 Another news topic recently was young people (university students were showcased) taking turns to occupy spaces for private hanami gatherings, which often started early in the day and lasted for several days in a row.
 Reserving a space in advance for a larger group is not unreasonable, but occupying a large space for more time than necessary is unfair to others.
 We don’t take all the food at a buffet just because we can, do we?

 Drinking and snacking are some of the main points of hanami, so it is no surprise hanami season generates a lot of garbage.
-Keep in mind that public areas in Japan don’t always provide garbage bins.
-And don’t try to leave a bag of garbage outside of a convenience store.
-Because, just like the Japanese World Cup fans who made headlines in 2014, the proper way to clean up after ourselves in Japan is to bring the trash home.
+Keep in mind that public areas in Japan rarely provide garbage bins and if they do, they fill up quickly during hanami season.
+Don’t leave a bag of garbage next to an overflowing garbage bin, and don’t try to leave a bag of garbage outside of a convenience store.
+Because, just like the Japanese World Cup fans who made headlines in 2014, the proper way to clean up after yourself in Japan is to bring the trash home.
 Make sure to recycle accordingly too.

 Rule 5: Mind the Noise